tronprotocol/documentation-en/docs/api/http.md

 Note: This api is no longer supported in the latest version, you can use the central node api: 47.90.247.237:8091/walletextension/gettransactionsfromthis

-- /walletextension/gettransactionstothis（No longer supported in the latest version）
+- /walletextension/gettransactionstothis(No longer supported in the latest version)

 Description: Query the transactions received by an account
 ```console